-9) FEC.govThe FEC provides comprehensive data on contributions to political campaigns.
+The FEC provides comprehensive data on contributions to political campaigns.
 Simply input a prospect’s name and any other identifying details you have for that person, such as zip code, place of business, etc.

-10) SEC.govThe U.S. Securities and Exchange Commission keeps a free, searchable database, EDGAR, which has corporate filings.
+The U.S. Securities and Exchange Commission keeps a free, searchable database, EDGAR, which has corporate filings.
 The search tool is fairly extensive.
 It lets users perform a four-years-full-text search when in advanced mode.
-Click here to check out SEC.gov!

 Once you have an address, you can search the assessor’s site to ascertain property value.
 In terms of searching through property records, you will be slightly restricted by the capacity of each individual county’s site.
-However, many do let you search by:

 - Location address

 The real estate records you uncover can be incredibly valuable in that they both help predict future giving and can be used to determine donor giving capacity.

 A major component of prospect research is discovering the business affiliations of your prospects.
 And the databases of professional and biographical information listed here will help you do just that!

 Marquis Who’s Who has an online database with a comprehensive population of biographies on top leaders in the fields of business, law, science, the arts, government, medicine, and entertainment.